How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 - Vehicle owners may appeal value decisions and negotiate a higher value

+How does car insurance determine value?
 An insurance company’s goal is a fair settlement for a vehicle lost in an accident.
 To determine this in an actual cash value policy, they need to understand the car’s worth prior to the accident.
 Many factors play a role in this.
-That includes things like:
+The car insurance value includes things like:

 - Wear and tear